 Different Types of Facelift And Neck Lift

 With evolving surgical techniques, there are now many different variations of facelift and neck lift procedures.
-To help you understand different types of facelift and neck lifts, here is a comprehensive list of the most popular facial rejuvenation procedures.
-These procedures can help improve the look of your face, erase some of the signs of ageing and help correct other facial imperfections.
+To help you understand different types of facelifts and neck lifts, here is a comprehensive list.

-The first thing you need to understand is that procedure names are not standard and the meaning of one term can mean very different things to different surgeons.
+The first thing you need to understand is that procedure names are not standard and the meaning of one term can be different for other surgeons.
 For instance, the term S-lift can mean skin-only lifting to one surgeon and SMAS lifting to another.
 In order to understand different types of facelifts and neck lift procedures, it is essential to understand the basic anatomy of the face.

-Your face has skin, fat pads and muscles.
+Your face has skin, fat pads, and muscles.
 The superficial muscular aponeurotic system (SMAS) working underneath your skin essentially holds the components of your face in place.
-When the SMAS and overlying skin loses its elasticity, you begin to show signs of ageing.
+When the SMAS and overlying skin lose their elasticity, you begin to show signs of ageing.

 Different Types of Facelift Procedures